 - My email address is bryans(at)ups.edu - The "Subject" line must contain "181" followed by the chapter and section.
-For example, the first reading assignment should have "181, 5.1" as it's subject line. - Have your full name as the first line of your response. - Give very brief answers.
+For example, the first reading assignment should have "181, 5.1" in it's subject line. - Have your full name as the first line of your response. - Give very brief answers.
 Do not include computations for numerical questions but do give brief reasons. - Send only pure text.
 Do not send attachments, WORD files, or graphics.
-Do not send your answer in HTML if you can avoid it. - Mathematical notation is cumbersome in text-only email but don't worry too much about it.
+Do not send your answer in HTML. - Mathematical notation is cumbersome in text-only email but don't worry too much about it.
 I should be able to decipher most reasonable attempts.